gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 The invariant that partial consumption of noncopyable types relies upon is that all stored fields of the noncopyable type must be accessible in the module where the partial consumption occurs.
-Naturally this means that in library evolution our ability to partially consume types is significantly limited.
+Naturally this means that when library evolution is enabled our ability to partially consume types is significantly limited.
 Specifically:

 1. `@frozen` types regardless of access control level can always be partially consumed.
-This includes even frozen types with private fields since even though the private field can not be used directly it is still exposed at the ABI level.
+This includes even frozen types with private fields since the field is exposed at the ABI level even if it cannot be used directly in source.

 2. `public` and `@usableFromInline` types can never be partially consumed outside of the resilience domain where the type is defined.
 Since resilience domains are today limited to the current module, this means that one could not partially consume outside of the current module.

-3. `internal` types that are not `@usableFromInline`, `private`, and `fileprivate` noncopyable types can always have their stored properties partially consumed.
+3. noncopyable types with access control that is `private`, `fileprivate`, or `internal` without `@usableFromInline` can always have their stored properties partially consumed.

 ## Implications on adoption